 Why do organizations need a change in corporate culture?

-Organizational culture invokes a common framework to present multiple events in organizations to encompass the ideas, beliefs, and attitudes to a great extent.
+Organizational culture memory invokes a common framework to present multiple events in organizations to encompass the ideas, beliefs, and attitudes to a great extent.
 Knowledge sharing and other related aspects of KM entirely depend on the organizational culture.

 The primary intense for any worker needs to feel secure to build trust among them when they perform knowledge sharing for the specific application.